 The pastoral setting couldn’t be more tranquil than at this spa, situated inside a quaint inn outside of Charlottetown.
 Can’t decide if you should repair with a robust facial or relax with a massage?
-Take advantage of the Mother’s Day special and experience both an aromatherapy relaxation massage and a customized oxygen botanical facial treatment.
+Take advantage of the Mother’s Day special and experience a relaxation massage, a 2-hour mani-pedi and an oxygen botanical facial treatment.
 Even if you can’t spend the night, try to schedule your visit so you can nosh on the organic fare—your taste buds will thank you.

 Atlantica Oak Island, Nova Scotia

 For decades, Oak Island has been the subject of many mysterious treasure-hunting stories.
 Get set to discover soothing ocean-inspired treatments at this refuge, located 45 minutes from Halifax.
-Reserve a spot for Mother’s Day brunch or indulge in the soon-to-be-announced treatments doled out for Mom on her special day.
+The Aqua Spa treatment list includes a variety of luxery experiences.
+Book the Seaside Getaway package for just under $200 and experience the best Oak Island has to offer.

 The Spa at the Hotel Casino New Brunswick